junxit/us-congress-bills-110/metadata.md

 - 2008-05-15 — Placed on the Union Calendar, Calendar No. 410.
 - 2008-05-15 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 110-649.
 - 2008-05-15 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 110-649.
+- 2008-05-19 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Issa objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2008-05-19 — Considered under suspension of the rules. (consideration: CR H4075-4078)
+- 2008-05-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4841.
+- 2008-05-19 — Ms. Bordallo moved to suspend the rules and pass the bill, as amended.
+- 2008-05-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-05-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
+- 2008-05-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.